threefoldtecharchive/rivine/doc/Developers.md

 This file is meant to help a developer navigate the codebase and develop clean, maintainable code.
-Knowing all of these conventions will also make it easier to read and code review the Sia project.
+Knowing all of these conventions will also make it easier to read and code review the Rivine project.

-The primary purpose of the conventions within Sia is to keep the codebase simple.
+The primary purpose of the conventions within Rivine is to keep the codebase simple.
 Simpler constructions means easier code reviews, greater accessibility to newcomers, and less potential for mistakes.
 It is also to keep things uniform, much in the spirit of 'go fmt'.
 When everything looks the same,